CongducPham/PRIMA-Intel-IrriS/Gateway/sensor-backup/README.md

 Full Manual Backup of your configured devices
 -------

-In the case you set up a WaziGate with a non-standard configuration, i.e. with devices and sensors that difer from the starter kit scenario, and/or with specific IIWA configurations, you can manually backup everything on the GW, say in folder sensor-backup, like this:
+In the case you set up a WaziGate with a non-standard configuration, i.e. with devices and sensors that differ from the default starter-kit configuration, and/or with specific IIWA configurations, you can manually backup everything on the gateway as follows:

 	> cd sensor-backup
 	> /home/pi/scripts/backup_everything.sh

-This script will list all the configured sensors and use the individual backup scripts on them.
+This script will automatically list all the configured devices and run the individual backup scripts on them.
 It also calls the IIWA REST scripts to get and store their IIWA configurations.

-It can be convenient to backup these data outside the GW, e.g. on a USB stick.
-Just plug a USB stick into the RaspberryPi and do the following:
+It can be convenient to also backup these device data on a USB stick.
+To do so, just plug a USB stick into the gateway (i.e. the RaspberryPi) and run the following command:

+	> cd sensor-backup
 	> /home/pi/scripts/backup_everything.sh tousbdrive

-The script then mount the USB stick, copy the backup files on it, and unmount it.
+The script will backup all devices as previously described but will also mount the USB stick, copy the backup files on it, and unmount it.

 Periodic and automatic backup of your configured devices
 -------

-In current version, the WaziGate periodically backups the configured devices data and IIWA configurations to folder `~/sensor-backup` and to a USB stick, in order to have an external regular backup.
+In the current version, the WaziGate periodically backups the configured devices data and IIWA configurations to folder `/home/pi/sensor-backup` and to a USB stick, in order to have an external regular backup.
 By default the backup will be realized every 6 hours.
 You can remove the USB stick at any time and plug it on your laptop/computer if needed.
 You can also re-plug the USB stick to the RaspberryPi at any time.
 The produced backup files are the same than what has been described previously.

-The period of the backup procedure is available and may be modified here:
+The periodicity of the backup procedure is defined in the `crontab.pi` file and can be modified if needed:

-	> more /home/pi/scripts/crontab.pi
+	> cat /home/pi/scripts/crontab.pi
+	#backup starter-kit default devices every 6 hours
+	0 3,9,15,21 * * * /home/pi/scripts/backup_everything.sh tousbdrive

 Note that if there is no USB stick attached to the RaspberryPi, the periodic backup files are still stored in `/home/pi/sensor-backup` folder.
 Note that there is no historical backup: the backup comprises all the available values and the newest backup overwrites any previous one.